 In teaching a second-semester calculus course for college students who have studied some calculus in high school, I think that using Calculus in Context is the way to go.
 Covering Chapters 1 and 2 reviews Calc I concepts in the context of modelling diseases, Chapters 4 and 8 apply these concepts to differential equations and dynamical systems, and Chapters 10 and 11 cover sequences/series and techniques of integration.

 While teaching such a class at Smith College, I developed Mathematica notebooks to accompany the course, and here they are for others to use.
-These notebooks are all written for Mathematica 6.0 and were last revised in Fall 2007; they all work with Mathematica 7.0 except where noted below, and in those cases I've provided an updated notebook for Mathematica 7.0.
-Currently (in 2013) Mathematica 9.0 is backwards-compatible with Mathematica 7.0, so these notebooks still work.
+These notebooks were last revised in Fall 2007; they all work with Mathematica 7.0.
+As far as I know, Mathematica commands are backwards-compatible with Mathematica 7.0, so these notebooks still work.
 There are no notebooks for Taylor series or techniques of integration, because Mathematica has built-in commands for use with these ideas.

 While teaching a similar class at Sarah Lawrence College in Spring 2013, I created a matching set of Sage notebooks to accompany the course.
-They were done in Sage 5.7.
+In 2017, I created Jupyter notebook versions of them